10:00 AM – 11:30 AM

 Mike Staats, Manager of Transmission Engineering, Bonneville Power Administration

 Construction of the Big Eddy-Knight 500-kV high-voltage transmission line posed many challenges and opportunities including sensitive environments with cultural resources and a tight timeline.
 Solid and healthy relationships with partnering tribes were required all while considering the public and BPA’s customers keen interest in the planning and outcome of this project.
 Puget Sound Energy’s Energize Eastside Community Projects Manager, Keri Pravitz, and Jens Nedrud, Manager of System Planning, will present on PSE’s approach to customer engagement for their project to construct a new substation and upgrade approximately 18 miles of 230kv transmission lines.
 They will describe their Community Advisory Group process, open houses, neighborhood meetings, city council briefings, an EIS process and individual property owner conversations on project need, routing, pole locations, EMF, alternative solutions, and other issues.
 Come hear about PSE’s extensive outreach campaign for transmission siting.

 Speakers: Chris McMurty, Solutions Architect, Sharper Shape Inc.

-Andee McCoy, Director of Customer Success, Smart Wires
+Michael Longoria, Director of Customer Solutions, Smart Wires

 Utilities implementation of Unmanned Aerial Systems (UAS’) has blown the doors wide open to opportunity for data acquisition.
 This program will explore the mountains of data available for transmission asset analysis and tools used today to process the data for everyday solutions.
 Grid operators understand that the demands on the electric system are changing faster than ever and are seeking more agile and flexible tools to add to their tool belts.
 Learn about proven modular, scalable, and re-deployable power flow control solutions that are available today and how they are changing the way utilities plan, build, and operate their grids.